MicrosoftDocs/windows-dev-docs/hub/powertoys/color-picker.md

 - Activation shortcut
 - Behavior of activation shortcut
+- Show the name of the color.
+   - The shown color name will be a high-level representation of the color.
+Example: Light Green, Green, Dark Green.
 - Format of a copied color (HEX, RGB, etc.)
 - Order and presence of color formats in the editor